stackTom/Ortho4XP_FSX_P3D/README.md

 `pyinstaller --clean -F -p src Ortho4XP_v130.py`

-Then, copy spatialindex-64.dll and spatialindex_c.dll (from rtree python module) into the dist folder where the new executable is:
+Then, copy spatialindex-64.dll and spatialindex_c.dll (from rtree python module) into the Binary folder where the new executable is:

-`cp /cygdrive/c/Users/fery2/AppData/Local/Programs/Python/Python36/lib/site-packages/rtree/spatialindex*.dll dist/`
+`cp /cygdrive/c/Users/fery2/AppData/Local/Programs/Python/Python36/lib/site-packages/rtree/spatialindex*.dll Binary/`

 To build the imagemagick based c++ dll, use the Visual Studio Native Tools Command Prompt, and do something like: